YanjieHe/RegularExpression/README.md

  * @param  {u32string} str : check if the pattern can be applied to all of the string
  * @return {bool}          : returns true if can
  */
-bool DFAMatrix::FullMatch(const u32string &str) const
+bool DFAMatrix::FullMatch(const u32string &str) const;

 /**